 To the mixing bowl, add the levain (or sourdough starter), salt and the reserved 25g water.
 Mix on speed 2 for about 4 minutes, scraping the sides as necessary.
 Add honey and mix for 2 more minutes on speed 2.

-Next, add butter to the mixing bowl while it’s running on speed 1.
-Add one pad after you’ve worked in the previous pad.
+Next, add butter to the mixing bowl while it's running on speed 1.
+Add one pat after you've worked in the previous pat.
 Scrape down the dough from the sides and off the paddle as necessary.

 After you have added all the butter, continue mixing on speed 2 until the dough smooths out and gluten reaches moderate development.